 - Share foods from your family’s country or region of origin, or from your favorite cuisine.

-- If you don’t cook, order from an immigrant-owned restaurant.
+- If you don’t want to cook, order from an immigrant-owned restaurant.
+Or, consider catering from:

 - Or, consider American “classics” such as hot dogs and hamburgers, mac and cheese, and apple pie.